MariaCilloniz/Capstone-frontend/README.md

 ### Data

 MySQL will be primarily used to store data.
-It will save toxicity scores from analyzed Reddit posts and text analysis results to hopefully keep historical data for comparison and hopefully, avoid redundant API calls.
+It will save toxicity scores from analyzed SubReddit accounts (posts) and text analysis results to hopefully keep historical data for comparison and hopefully, avoid redundant API calls if it has been looked up before.

 ### Endpoints